Swarming and Flocking Unified Through Aggregation: Introduction

 Swarming and flocking are ubiquitous.
 Although commonly associated with insects~\cite{yates2009inherent, sayin2025behavioral} and birds~\cite{ballerini2008interaction, bialek2012statistical}, similar behaviors are also exhibited by fish~\cite{zada2024development, puy2024selective} and mammals~\cite{gomez2022intermittent, yan2024collective}, among others.
 In these systems, groups form mediated by the self-organization of individuals who seem to follow similar interaction rules.
 One of these, the alignment of orientations, paved the way for the theoretical study of collective phenomena, as it prompted the formulation of the seminal Vicsek model~\cite{vicsek1995novel}.

 In Vicsek's framework, individuals with identical velocities are set to move in a periodic space; coherence is promoted by mirroring neighboring orientations.
 Then, depending on the noise level and individual density, a (pseudo) second order transition arises between aligned and non-aligned states ~\cite{chate2008collective, baglietto2008finite}.
-Its success in reproducing these behaviors led to its subsequent adoption as an almost universal tool for addressing related problems~\cite{peruani2008mean, toner1998flocks, farrell2012pattern, miguel2018effects, gregoire2004onset, barberis2016large, mugica2022scale, cavagna2023natural, caprini2023flocking, shi2025collective}.
-However, as near-criticality is identified following the traditional theory of phase transitions, it raises the question of whether the critical state is truly flocking (aligned) or swarming (non-aligned).
+Its success in reproducing these behaviors led to its subsequent adoption as an almost universal tool for addressing related problems~\cite{peruani2008mean, toner1998flocks, farrell2012pattern, miguel2018effects, gregoire2004onset, barberis2016large, mugica2022scale, cavagna2023natural, shi2025collective}.
+However, once discussions extend beyond the study of \textit{prototypical} systems, its applicability gets challenged~\cite{sayin2025behavioral}.

-Previous work in swarms of midges suggested that the Vicsek model is better suited for weakly polarized systems~\cite{attanasi2014finite}.
-Yet, since criticality is also observed in highly polarized ones~\cite{cavagna2010scale}, it leads us to infer that their underlying nature may be inherently different.
-This hypothesis is particularly striking, as both types of systems seem to be governed by similar core behavioral rules.
-Moreover, since the Vicsek model exhibits a standard phase transition, it has also led to assuming that a control parameter, such as density~\cite{attanasi2014finite} or noise~\cite{cavagna2010scale}, must be fine-tuned by natural systems to reach a near-critical state.

-The problem we address in this Letter is framed by the hypotheses described above.
-Since our interest lies in systems studied thus far within the conventional theory of criticality, we examine our system's properties using the finite-size scaling (FSS) theory.

-Although our model is as simple as Vicsek's, the approach we present rests on a different mechanism.
-Instead of focusing on velocity alignment, we prioritize spatial cohesion.
-We believe this represents a more realistic scenario, as in many natural systems individuals gather to search for food~\cite{schrandt2015facilitation}, to look for mating partners~\cite{attanasi2014collective}, or to face predators~\cite{cavagna2014bird}.
-Once grouped, they behave as a whole.
-We assume, moreover, that individuals do not follow the system's interaction rules perfectly.
-These imprecisions give rise to our model's most important feature: fluctuations are considered to be a result of internal rather than external factors.
-Therefore, their emergence can be interpreted as the population's engagement in restoring the system's equilibrium, rather than as a sign of its malfunction.
+The aim of this paper is to introduce an alternative mechanism to that of velocity alignment: aggregation.
+Although we cannot state with certainty which of these phenomena is more important, it is undeniable that aggregation is common to a vast number of collective systems.
+To search for food~\cite{schrandt2015facilitation}, to look for mating partners~\cite{attanasi2014collective}, to face predators~\cite{cavagna2014bird}, and even during the early development of living systems~\cite{tan2022odd}; once grouped, individuals behave as a whole.
+Although our model differs fundamentally from Vicsek's, velocity alignment can still be achieved; even without the explicit definition of interactions for that purpose.
+In a similar vein, we introduce the idea of \textit{behavioral imperfections}, which represent individual errors when following the aggregation rules rather than \textit{sensing} inaccuracy.